dt-rev/project_1/README.md

 I originally completed this project using the command line interface provided by beeline hive.
-As such, I have included a powerpoint containing the scenarios, the queries to used to solve those scenarios, and the outputs to those queries.
+As such, I have included a powerpoint containing the scenarios, the queries to used to solve those scenarios, and the outputs to those queries within Project_1.pdf.

 ## Technologies Used